mira-mi/EuchreMusical/README.md

 ## (It's Just Euchre, But I'm Dramatic)

 This is for my Program 420 class also know as C++ 2.
 I was tasked with making a bot that could play against other bots as well as play until a team reaches 10 points.
-- use file named [more musical](https://github.com/mira-mi/EuchreMusical/tree/main/actualfactualmuse/euchrethemusical) for the game.
+- use file named [actual factuall](https://github.com/mira-mi/EuchreMusical/tree/main/actualfactualmuse/euchrethemusical) for the game.

 Here are the rules for the game below.
 - Play Euchre with 4 players split into teams of 2.
 Use a deck of cards with the aces, kings, queens, jacks, 10s, and 9s of each suit.